CopilotKit/CopilotKit/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] I have read read the [Contribution Guide](https://github.com/copilotkit/copilotkit/blob/master/CONTRIBUTING.md)
+- [ ] I have read the [Contribution Guide](https://github.com/copilotkit/copilotkit/blob/master/CONTRIBUTING.md)
 - [ ] If the PR changes or adds functionality, I have updated the relevant documentation